 \item[(iii)] if $A \subset B$, then $\mathcal I_{B} \subset \mathcal I_{A}$, and $\mathcal I_{A} \neq \mathcal I_{B}$ whenever $A \neq B$. \end{itemize}

-We stress that above (i)-(iii) hold for the spaces $Z_p$ as in \eqref{sum} which are obtained from any pair $(X,Y)$ that satisfy \eqref{pair}.
-We will (occasionally) impose further conditions on $X$ or $Y$, and in our main result it is assumed that $X$ also satisfies
+We stress that above (i)-(iii) hold for the spaces $Z_p$ in \eqref{sum} which are obtained from any pair $(X,Y)$ that satisfies \eqref{pair}.
+We will later impose further conditions on $X$ or $Y$, and in our main result it is assumed that $X$ also satisfies